I've lived in Arizona for 70 years (Tucson, Glendale, and Sedona). I love writing about Arizona history, antiques, books and travel.

 Whether you call him Santa or Father Christmas or any other name, he's become the symbol of the jolly guy who brings toys to children of every age.
 My oldest Santa belonged to my grandfather.
-Times were hard in his West Virginia family, and the tiny two inch chalkware Santa on the roof circa 1900 is a family treasure.
-I look for hand carved or painted santas for any era, and plastic Santas from the 1960s and 1960s, and Santa's driving plastic sleighs with reindeer.
-My most unusual Santa is hard plastic and he clearly has had too much loaded eggnog, since he is clutching a light pole.
+Times were hard in his West Virginia family, and the tiny two-inch chalkware Santa on the roof circa 1900 is a family treasure.
+I look for hand-carved or painted Santas for any era, and plastic Santas from the 1960s, and Santa's driving plastic sleighs with reindeer.
+My most unusual Santa is hard plastic, and he clearly has had too much loaded eggnog since he is clutching a light pole.
 I display Santas throughout the house, but I also group them in an antique cupboard.

 Trees and More

 Some people collect the Christmas trees themselves.
-My bedroom tree is a 1960s aluminum pom-pom tree still in its original but beat up box.
-I purchased a color wheel for it on Ebay and I change the color of the ornaments on it each year.
-My kitchen tree is decorated with tiny antique glass and celluloid charms and is set into an old lard tin for a stand and is only 20 inches tall.
+My bedroom tree is a 1960s aluminum pom-pom tree still in its original but beat-up box.
+I purchased a color wheel for it on eBay and I change the color of the ornaments on it each year.
+My kitchen tree is decorated with tiny antique glass and celluloid charms and is set into an old lard tin for a stand.
+It is only 20 inches tall.

-The Christmas collecting field is way too large for me to do it justice in one Hub, because the possibilities are endless.
+The Christmas collecting field is way too large for me to do it justice in one article because the possibilities are endless.
 Wishing my readers a wonderful Christmas.